William Hawkins (fl. c. 1600): Activities in India

-Furthermore, Hawkins himself was appointed by the emperor as Mansabdar (military official in the Mughal empire), with the command of 400 horses and a rent worth of 30,000 Rupees, while also giving him status as EIC official ambassador in the court.
-During this time, he also provided records about the details of the administrations of Mansabdar, where during his life, he recorded about 41 names of Mansabdar officers who commanded about 3,000-5,000 Zat or horsemen.
+Furthermore, Hawkins was appointed by the emperor as a Mansabdar (a military official in the Mughal Empire), with command of 400 horses and a rent worth 30,000 rupees, while also being granted the status of the East India Company's official ambassador at court.
+During this time, he also recorded details of the Mansabdar administration.
+During his stay, he recorded the names of about 41 Mansabdar officers who commanded between 3,000 and 5,000 zat, or horsemen.

-In 1610, Hawkins instructed one of his fellow merchants, William Finch, to travel about 80 km southwest from Agra to Bayana, a town well known for its high-quality indigo production.
-At this time, one of the ships of Mariam-uz-Zamani, who at that time held status as empress dowager of the empire of Mughal, was prepared for a voyage to Mokha.
-The empress dowager's enterprise was tasked to search for Indigofera, presumably an important part of the royal cargo.
-But just as the deal was being concluded, William Finch changed the bid higher, which angered Mariam uz Zamani.
-Hawkins, already in trouble with Jahangir for other reasons, had to suffer consequences.
-It was further thought that Hawkins' political rival in the Mughal court, Abdul Hassan, reported Hawkins' drinking habit to Jahangir, who strongly forbade wine in his court.
-In the end, Mariam-uz-Zamani pressured her son, emperor Jahangir, to ensure that Hawkins, who at that time was still on good terms with Jahangir, leave India.
+In 1610, Hawkins instructed one of his fellow merchants, William Finch, to travel about 80 km south-west from Agra to Bayana, a town well known for its high-quality indigo production.
+At this time, one of the ships owned by Mariam-uz-Zamani, who held the status of empress dowager of the Mughal Empire, was being prepared for a voyage to Mokha.
+The empress dowager's enterprise was tasked with procuring Indigofera, presumably an important part of the royal cargo.
+However, just as the deal was being concluded, William Finch increased the bid, which angered Mariam uz Zamani.
+Hawkins, already in trouble with Jahangir for other reasons, suffered the consequences.
+It was also thought that Hawkins's political rival at the Mughal court, Abdul Hassan, reported Hawkins's drinking habits to Jahangir, who strongly forbade wine at his court.
+In the end, Mariam-uz-Zamani pressured her son, Emperor Jahangir, to ensure that Hawkins, who was still on good terms with him at the time, leave India.

-Although Hawkins failed to convince Jahangir to oust the Portuguese representatives from the court of Mughals, he managed to secure Jahangir permission to establish factories in Surat and Gujarat.
-It was said the naval battle's in 1611 between the English and Portuguese that make Jahangir decided to allow Haekins as he impressed with the English navy.
+Although Hawkins failed to convince Jahangir to oust the Portuguese representatives from the Mughal court, he managed to secure permission to establish factories in Surat and Gujarat.
+This was cemented by the English victory over the Portuguese at the Battle of Swally in 1612, which impressed Jahangir.

 After Indian activities

-In 1611, Hawkins left Agra in November, and three months later arrived at Surat, where he found Sir Henry Middleton, with whom he went to the Red Sea, and afterward to Java.
-In the end of his time in India, Hawkins failed to secure permission from the emperor of Mughal to build an English factory.
+In November 1611, Hawkins left Agra and, three months later, arrived at Surat, where he found Sir Henry Middleton, with whom he went to the Red Sea and afterward to Java.
+At the end of his time in India, Hawkins failed to secure permission from the Mughal emperor to build an English factory.
 (Note: The mission to secure emperor's authorization instead accomplished by Captain Middleton in the same year.)